weatherforce/ipyreact/docs/source/react_nbextension_trial.md

 and then rebuild, refresh...

-And still, it doesn't load... bu why? it is because of my uncomprehension of how AMD modules work. we have to export a load_ipython_extension function from our ES6 modules, that will be bundled into an AMD module, which will then expose this function the same way we did when coding extension.
+And still, it doesn't load... bu why? it is because of my incomprehension of how AMD modules work. we have to export a load_ipython_extension function from our ES6 modules, that will be bundled into an AMD module, which will then expose this function the same way we did when coding extension.
 Long story made short, let's modify our index.js in our source to look like this.

 ```javascript
 import React from 'react'